 - Severe abdominal pain

+- Temperature over 101F

 - Tenderness, redness or drainage at the incision site

-- Temperature over 101F

 - Questions or concerns about your surgery

-Participation in the Greenwich Hospital Bariatric Support Group is an important pathway to successful adjustment to your new lifestyle.
-A schedule will be given to you upon discharge.
+Participation in the Greenwich Hospital Bariatric Support Group is an important pathway to a successful adjustment to your new lifestyle.
+A schedule will be given to you upon discharge from the hospital.